 Students say some students are bullied on the school bus and they could feel uncomfortable talking about their bus journey to other students.
 Allow some students to complete this exercise privately and be sensitive to any issues that may arise from group discussion of using the bus to school.

-Exercise 4B: Write about your experience of travelling to school
+Handout 4B: Your experience of travelling to school

-Using this hand out mark all the things that could go wrong
+Using this handout mark all of the things that could go wrong: